 Student loans can impact the amount a bank will let you borrow when buying a house.
 If you plan on getting your own place soon, it may be worth seeing if you can lower your student loan balance.

-We recommend talking to your bank about it first though, before you go dipping into your deposit!
+We recommend talking to your bank about it first though, before you go dipping into your house deposit!

 3. The % pay cut